 So far, these are the core 9 factors that influence my teaching philosophy: –

-- Teacher-Learner: As a teacher, I won’t just be a teacher, I will be a “teacher-learner”.
-I will take every opportunity as a learning moment from my students.
+- Teacher-Learner: As a leader, I will strive to be more than just an instructor.
+I will be a “teacher-learner”.
+Therefore, I will work to take every opportunity as a learning moment from my students.
 For me, education is a two-way street.

-- Not “Boys or Girls”, just “Humans”: I will not address my students like “boys or girls”.
-I feel that it creates a sense of gender divides at an early stage.
+- Gender Neutrality: In my classroom, I refrain from addressing my students as “boys or girls”.
+I feel that these terms can create a sense of gender divide in participants at an early stage.
 For me, all students will be my little humans and I will address them with terms like “students”, “learners”, “wonderful people”, etc.

 - Inclusivity: I will be an inclusive and welcoming educator.
 The doors of my classroom will be open to all kinds of students.
 I will not exclude anyone from participating on the basis of their gender, background, nationality, orientation, ethnicity, skin-colour, first language, pronunciation in the second language, style of dressing, level of family upbringing, immigration status, refugee status, etc. As I teacher, I want to inspire my students to respect and celebrate their “differences”.